lee-zhg/openshift-bootcamp/workshop/generatedContent/kubernetes-storage/cos-with-s3fs/README.md

 1. Login to [IBM Cloud](https://cloud.ibm.com).

-2. Start an instance of `Cloud Shell` by either clicking its icon at the top-right corner of the screen or using the url `https://shell.cloud.ibm.com` in a new browser tab.
+2. Start an instance of the `CognitiveClass.ai` terminal,

-    > Important: A `Cloud Shell` session times out after it's idle for more than 60 minutes.
-When a `Cloud Shell` session times out, as a stateless container, it will lose every work that was performed during the session.

-3. In the `Cloud Shell`, login to IBM Cloud from the CLI tool.
+3. In the terminal, set the default WORKDIR,

     ```
-    $ ibmcloud login
+    export WORKDIR=$(pwd)

+4. login to IBM Cloud from the CLI tool.

     ```
+    ibmcloud login
+    ```

     or if using Single Sign On,

     ```
-    $ ibmcloud login -sso
+    ibmcloud login -sso
     ```

-4. Retieve your cluster information.
+5. Retieve your cluster information.

+    ```
+    ibmcloud ks clusters
+    ```

+    outputs,

     ```
     $ ibmcloud ks clusters